Immunization & Vaccine Preventable Diseases

 If you are submitting information to avoid a secondary school suspension please call 519-575-4400 ext.
 13009, or fax the information to 519-885-7260.
 Alternatively, you can bring the information to Public Health's office at 99 Regina St. S. in Waterloo or 150 Main St. in Cambridge.

 Under the Immunization of Schools Pupils Act, parents/guardians may decide - for medical, religious or philosophical reasons - not to immunize their child.
 In this case, you will need to provide a valid written exemption to us (your local public health unit).
 If the disease appears in your child's school your child may have to stay out of school/childcare until the disease is no longer present.

 As per the Child Care and Early Years Act, children attending licensed childcare centres should be immunized according to their age and as recommended in the Publicly Funded Immunization Schedules for Ontario or as directed by the Medical Officer of Health.
+However, exemptions for medical or conscience of religious beliefs are permitted under the legislation.
 The immunization exemption forms for students enrolled in child care centres are available here:

 We are responsible for collecting and maintaining updated immunization information for students aged four - 18 years attending school and for children in licensed child care centres in Waterloo Region.